WGLab/mutformer/README.md

 ### Pretraining:

-We have included our pretraining data in this repository.
-(For now, google drive link: https://drive.google.com/drive/folders/1QlTx0iOS8aVKnD0fegkG5JOY6WGH9u_S?usp=sharing)
+#### We have included our pretraining data in this repository as an asset, called "pretraining_data.zip" Alternatively, a google drive link: https://drive.google.com/drive/folders/1QlTx0iOS8aVKnD0fegkG5JOY6WGH9u_S?usp=sharing

 The format should be a txt with each line containing one sequence.
 Each sequence should be trimmed/split to a maximum of a fixed length (in our case we used 1024 amino acids).